akifuji/academic-kickstart/content/en/talk/20199_JCSS/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "The 36th Annual Meeting of Japanese Cognitive Science Society"
+title: "Implicit and Explicit Attitudes toward Blood Ties"
-event: The 36th Annual Meeting of Japanese Cognitive Science Society
+# event: The 36th Annual Meeting of Japanese Cognitive Science Society
 # event_url:
-location: Shizuoka, Japan
+location: The 36th Annual Meeting of Japanese Cognitive Science Society (Shizuoka, Japan)
 summary: Oral presentation
 abstract: "The present study showed that implicit attitudes and explicit attitudes toward blood ties can be inconsistent.
 When we measured participants' explicit attitudes toward blood ties, they showed a belief that blood ties' effect is not strong enough to determine people's personality or future.
 However, when we conducted a scenario-based experiment one month later, participants who read a scenario about an exconvict's biological son showed more negative attitudes toward the protagonist than those who read a scenario about an exconvict's adopted son.
 This result implies that while people deemphasize or even deny an effect of blood ties as an explicit attitude, they may place a significance on the effect as an implicit attitudes."